 At the end of the season, Honda announced withdrawal from Formula 1 because of the global economic crisis and Jenson's further career was in limbo, especially after constant criticism from the press and former Formula 1 drivers led by Nigel Mansell.

-Jenson Button wins the 2009 Formula 1 title
+Jenson Button was the 2009 Formula 1 champion

 The glimmer of hope arrived in March of 2009 when the former Honda team principal Ross Brawn bought the team.
 Button accepted to stay with the newly-formed team even after a pay cut of 50 percent.
 His decision to stay proved to be the best in his career as he won his only F1 title.